China Strategic Reset: Failing To Prepare Or Preparing To Fail?

 The last report discussed the rising tension between China and President Trump in relation to his rhetorical questioning of the One China principle.
-This was given specific context by the incident of President Trump's phone dialogue with Taiwanese leader.
+This was given specific context by the incident of President Trump's phone dialogue with the Taiwanese leader.
 The report also noted China's stimulus of its indigenous technology industries as a matter of national security and economic policy.
-The issue of Taiwan should also be put into the context of this Chinese technology initiative, since Taiwan is acknowledged as a key player in the global technology sector.
-Clearly there was more than just grandstanding involved in President Trump's phone conversations with Taiwanese leader, given that China eyes this nations technology centre covetously.
+The issue of Taiwan should also be put into the context of this Chinese technology initiative since Taiwan is acknowledged as a key player in the global technology sector.
+Clearly, there was more than just grandstanding involved in President Trump's phone conversations with the Taiwanese leader, given that China eyes this nation's technology centre covetously.
 If Taiwan does not return to the fold in the near future, China will have a greater incentive to develop its technology industries in isolation.
 President Trump has identified a Chinese strategic weakness which he intends to exploit with great vigor in his quest for a bilateral trade deal which is favourable to America.

 (Source: Seeking Alpha)